cozierickie/blaze-tic-tac-toe/CONTRIBUTING.md

 ### **Pulling Changes:**
 1. **Pull Before You Start**:
- - Before starting new work, pull the latest changes from `dev`.
+ - Before starting new work, pull the latest changes from `main`.
- - Command: `git pull origin dev`
+ - Command: `git pull origin main`

 2. **Resolve Conflicts Early**:
  - If there are conflicts, resolve them as soon as possible to avoid integration issues later.